sensu/sensu-docs/content/sensu-core/1.8/migration.md

 ### 5. Upload your config to your Sensu Go instance

-Once you've reviewed your translated configuration, made any necessary updates, and added resource definitions for any filters and entities you want to migration, upload your Sensu Go config using sensuctl.
+Once you've reviewed your translated configuration, made any necessary updates, and added resource definitions for any filters and entities you want to migrate, upload your Sensu Go config using sensuctl.

 {{< highlight shell >}}
 sensuctl create --file /path/to/config.json